Frequently Asked Questions

 Can I bring my Avalanche Airbag System?

 As many of you know, the airbag is a new standard in avalanche safety.
 Airbags are allowed to be carried onto flights however the canisters must be empty.
-Here at PNH we do have canisters available for the ABS and AVI Vest Systems.
-It is not an air carrier decision in regards to the canisters.
+Here at PNH we do have a fill station for all airbags except the the ABS system.
+We do have the WARY Airbags available for rental should you choose to rent one.
+It is not an air carrier decision in regards to the canisters being allowed on your flight.
 It falls solely on the TSA agents during screening.
-PNH also has the AviVest available for rental for the duration of your stay.
+In the event you do have your own airbag system, again, we can fill your canister for you.

 How do I get to Cordova and PNH?